Aphios/aphios-webstore/README.md

 APHIOS WEBSTORE
 ----------------

-A simple exemple of merchant-site command-confirm webpage.
+A simple example of merchant-site command-confirm webpage.

 Uses Vue JS and a minimal NodeJS backend server.